National Defense Authorization Act for Fiscal Year 2023: Provisions

 Versions of the legislation expanded the Selective Service System (military draft) to females, but it was cut in the final bill.

-The NDAA requires the Secretary of Defense to rescind the directive, implemented in August 2022, that members of the U.S. armed forces be vaccinated against COVID-19.
+The NDAA requires the secretary of defense to rescind the directive, implemented in August 2022, that members of the U.S. armed forces be vaccinated against COVID-19.
 During the period the requirement was in effect, 98% of active duty service members and 96% of all service members had been vaccinated.
 The bill does not require reinstatement for personnel previously ejected for non-compliance with the order.

-Section 583 of this NDAA authorizes the president to posthumous promote Ulysses S. Grant to the grade of General of the Armies of the United States, equal to the rank and precedence held by both George Washington on July 4, 1976 and General John J. Pershing in and after 1919 (ch.
+Section 583 of this NDAA authorizes the president to posthumously promote Ulysses S. Grant to the grade of General of the Armies of the United States, equal to the rank and precedence held by both George Washington on July 4, 1976 and General John J. Pershing in and after 1919 (ch.
 56).